 – Qualified Crew for the vessel’s operations.

-Once deficiencies are complete the vessel representative or owner will sign off on our form, we provide stating the items are complete to receive your CVLA Small Commercial Vessel Certificate (SCVC).
+Once deficiencies are complete, the vessel representative or owner will sign off on our form, which we provide stating the items are complete to receive your CVLA Small Commercial Vessel Certificate (SCVC).

 EMAIL DEFICIENCIES by image or video with a descriptive list to vi@mycvla.com